 Gains on the Australian market were slightly less than the global average, with the S&P ASX 200 Index rising by 1.5%.
 The profit reporting season for the period ending December 2020 showed significant recovery in company earnings, with results generally more favourable than market expectations.
 Higher resource and energy prices reinforced the outlook for earnings growth in resources sector.
 Over the month, iron ore prices advanced another 2%, whilst the price rises for base metals were more significant.
 This reflected the more positive outlook for global economic growth and inflation, which also impacted on the oil price, which gained 17% over the month.
 As a result, resources (up 7.5%) and energy (up 2.4%) were positive contributors to the Australian market last month.
 Also leading the market higher was the financial sector (up 5.2%), where banks were well supported due to improved earnings and expectations that stronger lending and higher nominal bond yields would be supportive of future interest margin growth.
 Ongoing strength in the residential property market was also supportive of the banking sector, paving the way for the banks to reverse some of the loan loss provisions that impacted on earnings and dividends when the COVID crisis first took hold.

-As was the case in January, expectations of improved economic growth and inflation drove longer term bond yields higher.
+As was the case in January, expectations of improved economic growth and inflation drove longer-term bond yields higher.
 The increase in yields was particularly significant in Australia, where the 10-year government bond yield jumped from 1.09% to 1.87%.
 In the U.S., the yield increase was more moderate with the 10-year Treasury yield moving 0.33% higher to 1.44%.
 The rise in yields resulted in negative returns from many fixed interest investments (as bond prices fell).
-However, investments linked to variable (rather than longer term) interest rates largely avoided these losses.
-With central banks maintaining a commitment to keep cash interest rates at record low levels until unemployment normalises, the rise in longer term yields has created the steepest yield curve experienced for some time.
+However, investments linked to variable (rather than long term) interest rates largely avoided these losses.
+With central banks maintaining a commitment to keep cash interest rates at record low levels until unemployment normalises, the rise in longer-term yields has created the steepest yield curve experienced for some time.

-The rise in longer term interest rates over February was a logical and expected result of the significant improvement in economic outlook that has emerged across the globe in recent months.
+The rise in longer-term interest rates over February was a logical and expected result of the significant improvement in the economic outlook that has emerged across the globe in recent months.
 With short term interest rates being maintained at record low levels and further substantial stimulus to come, particularly in the United States, the stage is set for further inflationary pressures emerging and the potential temporary overheating of economies.
 The magnitude of the impact of this stimulus coinciding with the expected success of the vaccine rollout should not be underestimated.
-As such, it remains too early to move fixed interest portfolios back towards longer term bonds, despite the higher returns now on offer.
+As such, it remains too early to move fixed interest portfolios back towards longer-term bonds, despite the higher returns now on offer.

-High levels of consumer confidence backed up by stimulus induced purchasing power continues to produce an environment highly supportive of company earnings and equity markets.
-With the global economy in a cyclical upswing, the rotation away from the more expensive growth orientated stocks, towards “value” stocks positioned to benefit from a broader economy recovery, may have some way to run.
+High levels of consumer confidence backed up by stimulus-induced purchasing power continues to produce an environment highly supportive of company earnings and equity markets.
+With the global economy in a cyclical upswing, the rotation away from the more expensive growth-orientated stocks, towards “value” stocks positioned to benefit from a broader economic recovery, may have some way to run.
 Active managers who can navigate this transition may be well placed to outperform passive investments in this environment.

 Pete is the co-founder and oversees the investment committee for Pekada.
 He is a qualified financial planner with 14 years of experience.
 Based in Melbourne, Pete is on a mission to help everyday Australians achieve financial independence and the lifestyle they dream of.
 Pete has been featured in Australian Financial Review, Money Magazine, Super Guide, Domain, American Express and Nest Egg.